d12frosted/elpa-mirror/gnu/consult-readme.txt

   default completion and Consult and add more components later to the mix.
 For example you can omit Marginalia if you don't need annotations.
-I highly recommend the Embark package, but in order to familarize yourself with the other components, you can first start without it - or you could use with Embark right away and add the other components later on.
+I highly recommend the Embark package, but in order to familiarize yourself with the other components, you can first start without it - or you could use with Embark right away and add the other components later on.